 - Response body schema(s) (where applicable)

 - Supported response status codes

+- Registered and Extension relation types supported

 For each specified service a subclause to a normative Annex should be provided containing the OpenAPI definitions according to OpenAPI Specification [4] for the service.
 The specifications should state that content of this normative annex takes precedence when being discrepant to other parts of the specification.